-NewYork-Presbyterian Hospital offers specialized rehabilitation for patients with Cystic Fibrosis.
-Our physical therapists work closely with the teams of both the Sue and John L. Weinberg Cystic Fibrosis Center at NewYork-Presbyterian Morgan Stanley Children's Hospital and the Gunnar Esiason Adult Cystic Fibrosis & Lung Program at Columbia University Medical Center.
+Learning how to clear the airway efficiently is an important part of care for people with cystic fibrosis.
+If you or your child has cystic fibrosis, NewYork-Presbyterian offers specialized rehabilitation, both on an inpatient and outpatient basis, to help support your needs.
+Our highly trained physical therapists work closely with you to evaluate your airway clearance regimen and propose changes to help you improve its effectiveness, if needed.
+The therapists work closely with the teams of both the Sue and John L. Weinberg Cystic Fibrosis Center at NewYork-Presbyterian Morgan Stanley Children's Hospital and the Gunnar Esiason Adult Cystic Fibrosis & Lung Program at NewYork-Presbyterian/Columbia University Irving Medical Center.

 - Our physical therapists provide traditional airway clearance methods such as full postural drainage with percussion and vibration (chest physical therapy).